fergiemcdowall/search-index/doc/examples/README.md

 [browserify-replicate-full-index-to-browser](browserify-replicate-full-index-to-browser) replicates and entire index to the browser

+[browserify-index-and-search-in-webworker](browserify-index-and-search-in-webworker) indexes and performs search in a web wroker.

 [indexing-from-pouchdb](indexing-from-pouchdb) indexes data from browser based database [pouchdb](http://pouchdb.com/) into a browser based search-index

 [simple-node-js-example](simple-node-js-example) A node.js app that uses `search-index`